pjchung/pjchung.github.io/syllabus/syllabus.md

 * **Abdominal Compartment Syndrome and Management of the Open Abdomen**
 * Blood Transfusion Therapy in Trauma
 * Coagulopathy in the Trauma Patient
-* The Abdomen That Wonât Close
+* The Abdomen That Won't Close
 * The Management of Vascular Injuries
 * Endovascular Management of Vascular Injuries
 * Management of Extremity Compartment Syndrome